gldias/extensions/SoundPressureLevel/SoundPressureLevel_Devel.md

 Once it sees whether or not it has permission, it then checks the applications internal knowledge of its ability to record to see if it's recently changed.
 If the information from the operating system and internal values differ, then the internal values will be updated.
 A boolean representing whether or not permission is granted is then returned.

+### `requestPermission(final String caller) `
+This function uses Android's form and permission handler to request the RECORD_AUDIO permission for the application.
+The `caller` parameter is the name of the function where permissions were requested, to trace back where this was happening for error messages.

+If the permission is granted, the application will be able to measure the sound level of the surrounding area.
+If the permission is denied, the application with gracefully not do the measurements and calculations.
+The user would then need to go into the settings to grant the permission or restart the application for the prompt to come up again.